Welcome to the Laboratory

 Third, sometimes we run out and just don’t have certain stickers in stock.

 Lastly, we do not have a color chart or poster at this time.
-Our website and our Instagram page are the best sources for information about our current palette.
+Our newsletters, the website, and our Instagram page are the best sources for information about our current palette.